 - Google Fred update SEO tactics

 #1 What Is Google Fred Update 2017?

 Google Fred is the latest search engine algorithm update rolled out on March 8th, 2017 that targets black-hat SEO tactics tied to aggressive monetization.
 This latest Google updates include an overload on ads, affiliate sites, poor-value content, and little added user benefits.
-Websites affected by this algorithm update seem to have been designed solely for generating profit by incorporating a large amount of ads rather than solving a user’s problem.
+Websites affected by this algorithm update seem to have been designed solely for generating a profit by incorporating a large number of ads rather than solving a user’s problem.

 The above website was penalized by Google Fred Update.
 Why?
 As you can see in the image the ads displayed in the most prominent part of a page and the content is very thin and unclear on the page.

 #2 What Sorts of websites were affected by Google Fred Update?

 The websites which were affected by Fred algorithm update had one (or more) of the following: